ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/pa2/index.md

 elements in the same order they appear in the list.
 The length of the array produced must be the same as the size of the list.
-To notice, you cannot initialize a generic array, like `E[] array = new E[];`. **Hint**: consider typecaste or check out lecture materials.
+To notice, you cannot initialize a generic array, like `E[] array = new E[];`. **Hint**: consider type casting or check out lecture materials.

 #### `public boolean isEmpty()`